LamVKiet/Data-Analysis-Portfolio/README.md

 # 📊 Data Analysis Portfolio
 ## About

-Hi, I'm Kiệt — a final-year student pursuing a Bachelor's degree in Data Science, with a strong foundation in analytical thinking developed throughout my academic journey.
-My background has equipped me with solid skills in working with complex datasets, identifying patterns, and applying statistical techniques to uncover meaningful insights.
+Hi, I’m Kiệt - a final-year student pursuing a Bachelor’s degree in Data Science.
+Throughout my academic journey, I have cultivated strong analytical thinking skills and developed proficiency in SQL, Python, and Power BI.
+I have hands-on experience with DAX and Power Query for data manipulation and visualization, as well as expertise in data modeling, and diagnostics.

-Throughout my studies, I’ve built hands-on experience in data analysis, visualization, and data management, and developed a passion for using data to solve real-world problems.
-I'm now seeking an entry-level opportunity where I can apply and continue to grow these skills in a professional setting.
+My background includes applying predictive analytics using machine learning techniques such as regression, clustering, and classification.
+I have gained extensive experience in various types of analytics: descriptive, diagnostic, predictive, and prescriptive, employing both quantitative and qualitative methods.

-In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
-Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.
+I am particularly passionate about storytelling with data-transforming complex datasets into actionable business insights that drive data-driven decision-making.
+I enjoy exploring new data analysis tools and techniques, always seeking opportunities to expand my knowledge and enhance my skills.
+Whether working independently or collaboratively, I am motivated by excitement of uncovering valuable insights and using data to solve complex business challenges

 My CV in [pdf].